-Data from Tables 1 and 2 reflect a small decrease in enrollment, It is noted that virtually 100% of BSEET students at PM campus are transfers from local community colleges, and enrollment at Portland Community College was down 25%.
+Data from Table 1 reflects a small increase in enrollment, while Table 2 shows that graduation data held steady.
+It is noted that virtually 100% of BSEET students at PM campus are transfers from local community colleges, and enrollment in those colleges has been down overall.
 Enrollment is typically affected by fluctuations in the economic cycle, with enrollment periodically decreasing during strong job market cycles.